apdev/apdevblog.com/source/_posts/2016-05-15-aws-lambda-learnings.markdown

 categories: digest
 ---

-Recently I build a web app for the [Eurovision Song Contest](http://www.eurovision.tv).
-Here the things I would like to have known 6 week ago.
+Recently I built a web app for the [Eurovision Song Contest](http://www.eurovision.tv).
+Here are the things I would like to have known 6 week ago.

-Some days into the project [Node 4.3 support was added](https://aws.amazon.com/de/about-aws/whats-new/2016/04/aws-lambda-supports-node-js-4-3/).
+Some days into the project [Lambda added Node 4.3 support](https://aws.amazon.com/de/about-aws/whats-new/2016/04/aws-lambda-supports-node-js-4-3/).
 Previously the only supported Node version was 0.10 and the lack of generators made the code super messy.
 Without Node 4.3 this blogpost probably would look kinda different.

 ## Lambda is not a web server!